 By joining clubs, attending events, and being a part of campus life, you'll meet other students and have a fuller and more enjoyable college experience.
-A good way to get involved in campus life is to attend the 2014 Activities Faur, scheduled for Tuesday, Feb.
-4 at club hour (11:30 a.m.) in the College Center, Multipurpose Room.
+A good way to get involved in campus life is to attend the fall 2014 Activities Fair, scheduled for Tuesday, Sept.
+23 at club hour (11:30 a.m.) in front of the College Center.
 Don’t miss out on this important aspect of college.
 You can get a good education and still have a good time!
-10. Ask questions.
+10. Stay connected to NCC.

+Read the NCC homepage, check your College email, and keep up with NCC news through Facebook - https://www.Facebook.com/NassauCommunityCollege; Twitter - https://www.Twitter.com/fye_nassaucc; and the First-Year Experience blog - https://www.whatsupncc.blogspot.com.
+And if you have questions, don't be shy about asking!
 Most people at Nassau—classroom teachers, counselors, librarians, and others—are more than willing to answer questions, offer advice, or help in other ways.
-They can only offer assistance, however, if you take the first step and ask.
 Got questions?
 Ask.
 Remember: It’s your education.